Please feel free to browse through the information below.

 My research leverages programming languages and compilers as vehicles to achieve high-performance on modern heterogeneous, emerging and complex architectures.
 To achieve this goal, I like to find synergies among these areas, the underlying architecture as well as domain and algorithmic knowledge.
 Recently, I have also taken interest in Quantum Computing (QC), where relevant circuit metrics such as circuit depth and size can be used to drive compiler optimizations:

 The following is a non-comprehensive list of my recent publications.
-For a complete list please visit my DBLP entry.
+For a complete list please visit my Google Scholar or my DBLP entry.